icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 As depicted in the figure below, downloading data with `icgc-get` is a three easy-step process:

 - Select data of interest using the [ICGC Data Repository browser](https://dcc.icgc.org/repositories) in the ICGC Data Portal.
-This files can belong to multiple repositories.
+These files can belong to multiple repositories.
 - Obtain a `icgc-get` manifest ID for this dataset by clicking on the `icgc-get` button above the file table.
 - Execute on the computer you want to download data the `icgc-get`’s `download `command with your manifest ID as parameter.